Višnjik, Sarajevo

 Višnjik (Вишњик, lit.
 "Cherry orchard") is a neighborhood in Sarajevo, Bosnia and Herzegovina.

 Location

 It is located just above central parts of the old city center, and is part of Centar municipality.

 History

 Neighborhood is conceived as residential, on a hillside above city center never developed before, where, beside many small private gardens, also existed large cherry orchard - hence the name Višnjik (in Cherry orchard).
 It was designed and developed after the World War II, mostly between early 1950s and late 1960s.

+The historic building Višnjik 16, designed by unknown architect in vernacular style with secessionist elements, is inscribed into the List of National monuments of Bosnia and Herzegovina by KONS.

 Features

 Neighborhood designers utilized the presence of abundant natural greenery on the location, and developed designated space while preserving most of it.
 This became a main attribute of the neighborhood, one which constitutes important quality and appeal.

 Višnjik neighborhood on its northern side borders with large Koševo hospital complex (KCUS, Klinički centar univerziteta Sarajevo).